Azure-Samples/java-on-azure-examples/redis/springboot/README.md

 - GET : /product/{id} : Gets the product by id from Azure Cache for Redis
 - GET : /products : Gets the list of the products stored in Azure Cache for Redis

-## Test From Postman

-To call the endpoitns bellow you can import the postman collection loocated in the folder /postman

 ## Configure Azure Cache for Redis with private endpoint

 - [Azure Cache for Redis with Azure Private Link](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-private-link)